Characterizing normal crossing hypersurfaces: Singularities of normal crossing divisors

 Sometimes $\mc{O}_{\Sing D,p}=\C\{x_1, \ldots, x_n\}/(h,\D_{x_1}h, \ldots, \D_{x_n}h)$ is also called the \emph{Tjurina algebra}.
 Note that we \emph{always} consider $\Sing D$ with the (possibly non-reduced) structure given by the Jacobian ideal of $D$.
 Hence in general $(\Sing D,p)$ is a complex space germ and not necessarily reduced.
 We often say that $\Sing D$ is \emph{Cohen--Macaulay}, which means that $\mc{O}_{\Sing D,p}$ is Cohen--Macaulay for all points $p \in \Sing D$.
 For facts about local analytic geometry we refer to \cite{dJP,Narasimhan}, about commutative algebra to \cite{Matsumura86}.

-\begin{defi} Let $D$ be a divisor in a complex manifold $S$ of dimension $n$ that is locally at a point $p$ given by $h=0$.
+\begin{definition} Let $D$ be a divisor in a complex manifold $S$ of dimension $n$ that is locally at a point $p$ given by $h=0$.
 Then $D$ is called \emph{free} at $p$ if either $D$ is smooth at $p$ or $\calo_{\Sing D,p}$ is a Cohen--Macaulay ring of dimension $n-2$.
-The divisor $D$ is a \emph{free divisor} if it is free at each $p \in S$. \end{defi}
+The divisor $D$ is a \emph{free divisor} if it is free at each $p \in S$. \end{definition}